Jim Nantz: Personal life

 Nantz was married to Ann-Lorraine "Lorrie" Carlsen Nantz for 26 years before divorcing in 2009.
 The couple lived in Westport, Connecticut, and had one child, daughter Caroline.
 In November 2009, Nantz was ordered to pay his ex-wife $916,000 a year in child support and alimony.
 Nantz acknowledged dating a 29-year-old woman before the divorce was final, although the judge concluded the marriage deteriorated years earlier and "this remote event in no way contributed to the breakdown of the marriage."
 Nantz was said to earn $7 million in 2009.

 On June 9, 2012, Nantz married Courtney Richards in a ceremony at the Pebble Beach Golf Links in Pebble Beach, California, specifically at the tee of the course's famed seventh hole.
 Nantz and his wife have a daughter born in 2014 and a son born in 2016.
 Nantz and his family used to live in a home overlooking the Pebble Beach Links that he bought in October 2011.
 The home's most notable feature is a 50%-scale replica of the seventh hole at Pebble Beach, located in the backyard.
 The backyard hole is a popular spot for visiting golfers, sports luminaries, and other celebrities.
 Visitors who make a hole-in-one have their names inscribed on a rock that stands next to the tee box.
-Nantz and his family currently reside in Nashville, Tennessee.
+Nantz and his family moved to Nashville, Tennessee in 2021.